CreativeSlave/New-Base-Project/README.md

 Please see their website for more details and options.

 ###Final Thoughts
+It seems the possibilities are endless for the purpose of automation.
 It would be nice to combine all of this in one command.
 That might be possible, but several commands have options, and typically you must choose your libraries.
 I hope someone smart - unlike me - will do this.
 In a case like that we could just open our favorite IDE (I like WebStorm for the tooling and terminal built in), and from a terminal opened at the project base type the command, select the options and be done.
 Yeoman does a lot, and may very well be that final tool to do all the above.
 Still though you have to manually create the Git repository, set up your SFTP and so forth.